Share on FacebookShare on TwitterShare on LinkedinShare via emailShare via Facebook Messenger

 • modify

-That list should affect your understanding of the word.
-In this case, affect would mean to improve.
+That list of synonyms should affect your understanding of the word.

 How to use effect

-You’ll feel the effect of the medication in the next twenty minutes.
+You’ll feel the effect of the medication in the next 20 minutes.

-Tina’s big win had an effect on her overall confidence level.
+Tina’s big win had a profound effect on her overall confidence level.

 • result